-If you are thinking about applying to Higher Education, either at Bedford College or elsewhere, we can give you information about student maintenance and tuition fee loans.
+If you are thinking about applying to Higher Education, either at the college or elsewhere, we can give you information about student maintenance and tuition fee loans.
+If you are already on a Higher Education course ask for a copy of our HE Student Handbook.